 How Whiteflies Affect Your Hydroponic Garden

-The whitefly is a sap sucking pest, feeding on your hydroponic garden throughout most of its life cycle.
+The whitefly is a sap-sucking pest, feeding on your hydroponic garden throughout most of its life cycle.
 The whiteflies feeding will stunt the plant and eventually cause the affected leaves to wilt and drop off.
-They excrete honeydew from eating sap, which attracts other pest and disease as well.
+They excrete honeydew from eating sap, which attracts other pests and diseases as well.